 Step 1: Find the Right Tools

-The first step in transferring film to digital is to find the right tools.
+The first step in converting film to digital is to find the right tools.
 You’ll need a:

 - Film scanner or film converter